 3. Compound Lifts Limit Small Muscle Development.

-Although compound lifting is great for overall muscle mass development, they can limit small muscle development.
+Although compound lifting is great for overall muscle mass development, it can limit small muscle development.

 For example, smaller muscles such as the triceps may develop more slowly from a bench press, compared to the larger pectoral muscles.